01 of 16

 Warner Brothers Studio Tour London: The Making of Harry Potter

-If you've ever wanted to walk in the footsteps of your favorite film characters, or look behind the scenes at how all the special effects are accomplished, Warner Brothers new attraction at its Leavesden studios, 20 miles northwest of London is a must see.
+If you've ever wanted to walk in the footsteps of your favorite film characters or look behind the scenes at how all the special effects are accomplished, Warner Brothers' Harry Potter attraction at its Leavesden studios, 20 miles northwest of London is a must see.
 And if you or members of your family are Harry Potter fans, this is a definite "don't miss".

 The makers of the film have pulled together some of the most iconic sets, loads of the actual props used in the films and created a walking tour in two soundstages where the Harry Potter films were made.
 Even for those of us who have not been dyed-in-the-wool Harry Potter fans, it's endlessly fascinating and entertaining.
 We spent about five hours there, making the apparently high ticket prices surprisingly good value for money.

-Top Tip Don't forget to book your tickets in advance at the attraction website.
+Top tip: Don't forget to book your tickets in advance.
 No tickets are offered for sale at the site.

 How to Get There